Documentation

 Use the user token (Admin) whenever possible to properly identify the requester.
 The app token (ctx.authToken) should only be used when the user can't access the requested service.

-Making requests to protected GraphQL API apps
+Making requests to protected GraphQL APIs of apps

 Example (cURL):